Dividend Growth Investing:

 And what happened following the secular bull market of 1982-2000?
 Consider the table below that shows the 10 year returns on the three major market indices from the end of year (EOY) 1999 through the EOY 2009:

-Only time will tell whether the next secular bull market began off the March 2009 lows, or whether it has yet to begin.
-But what isn’t in doubt is that the first decade of the 21st century has been abysmal for capital appreciation.
+But what isn't in doubt is that the first decade of the 21st century has been abysmal for capital appreciation.
 Yes there were some good years in there, but the beginning and end of the decade both saw devastating bear markets.

 The Performance of Dividend Growth Investing

-Most market followers point out that the great 1982-2000 bull market technically began in August of 1982 (and ended in March of 2000).
-For simplicity’s sake, let’s imagine that you made investments in three long term superior businesses at the very end of 1981: Proctor and Gamble (PG), Coca-Cola (KO), and McDonald’s (MCD).
+For simplicity's sake, let's imagine that you made investments in three long term superior businesses at the very end of 1981: Procter and Gamble (PG), Coca-Cola (KO), and McDonald's (MCD).

 Let’s further imagine that you held these stocks through the duration of the bull market.
 What would your effective yield, or yield on cost, be (the current annual dividends divided by your original investment)?